 What made 2009 remarkable in Eugene was the fact Neal had to develop a secondary without two of its top three expectant stalwarts at cornerback with the season-ending injuries to Walter Thurmond III and Willie Glasper in the first half of the season.
 Yet Jackson tied for fourth in the Pac-10 in interceptions (4) and sixth in passes defended (0.83 avg.).

 Neal has been instrumental in teaching the art of the takeaways and has the numbers to prove it.
-Oregon’s defense has finished among the top three in the conference in interceptions six of the past nine years while ranking third or better in the league in pass efficiency defense eight times during that same span.
+Oregon’s defense has finished among the top three in the conference in interceptions six of the past 10 years while ranking third or better in the league in pass efficiency defense nine times during that same span.

 The Ducks’ 20 interceptions in 2007 were the second-most among Pac-10 schools and tied for 10th in the nation, while Byrd tied for ninth (0.54 avg.) among individuals.
 Neal’s defensive backs were a large factor in UO’s top Pac-10 ranking in turnover margin (0.69 avg., 18th nationally), after a second-to-last finish in that statistic in 2006.